FirmanDiazSukmawan/FE-PeWorld_Next/README.md

 # About The Project

-"PeWorld" is a website for job seekers and also for companies in need of their employees on PeWorld.
-Workers can showcase their work experience and project portfolios they have worked on, while recruiters can search for workers according to the candidates needed by the company.
+"PeWorld" is a website for job seekers and also for companies that need employees.
+Workers can show their work experience and project portfolios they have worked on, while recruiters can search for workers according to the candidates needed by the company.

 ## Built With